ddakota11/ddakota11/README.md

 ### Hi there 👋
+My name is Dakota.
+My email address is dakotaevans44@gmail.com.
+This account will be used for classes at my school.
+I created a repository named ddakota11.
+To clone it I downloaded the GitHub app, then signed in on the laptop app and after I cloned it.
 <!--
 **ddakota11/ddakota11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.